AarshKariya/axiamaticassignment/README.md

 ## Notes:

-- The available products are as follows:
+The available products are as follows

 - Notion
 - Jira
 - MS Azure
 - Slack
 - Slab
 - Trello
 - Upbase
 - Chanty
 - Fleep

-Next Button Click:
+Next Button Click

 - As there was no API endpoint to save the data, currently upon clicking Next, the data will be logged in the browser console.